|Day Use:||Year Round|

 Fires may be restricted or prohibited due to high fire hazard conditions.

-- Wallowa Lake State Park does sell firewood located between Host sites C1 and C4. .
+- Wallowa Lake State Park does sell firewood located between sites C1 and C4. .

 - Summer Hours: 4 p.m. to 8 p.m.
 Winter Hours: Please check wood shed for availability & how to pay or contact a park staff member to help you.

-- Price: $5 per 2 cubic feet.
-Wood can be purchased at the Registration Booth or pay at the wood shed.
+- Price: $5 per 1.5 cubic feet.
+Wood can be purchased with cash at the wood shed or by credit card at the Registration Booth.

 - Fires may be restricted or prohibited due to high fire hazard conditions.